JaredSkivs/hello-world/README.md

 # hello-world
-A trial repositor to learn Github
+This is used to improve my use of Github